What Does a Maintenance Manager Do?

 Different businesses require different types of maintenance managers.
 Below are some examples.

-- Plant Maintenance Manager — Ensures the operations of plant systems and equipment stays in excellent working order by managing maintenance supervisors over various shifts
+A plant maintenance manager ensures the operations of plant systems and equipment stays in excellent working order by managing maintenance supervisors over various shifts at a particular facility.

-- Facilities Maintenance Managers — Manages maintenance and engineering tasks including mechanical, electrical, and plumbing projects across an entire facility.
-Delegates shift-specific tasks to maintenance supervisors.
+The facilities maintenance manager oversees maintenance and engineering tasks including mechanical, electrical, and plumbing projects across an entire facility.
+This individual delegates shift-specific tasks to maintenance supervisors.

 Those aspiring to become maintenance managers can apply for the following certifications to advance their careers.

 Several of the country’s top engineering schools offer certification programs.
 Maintenance managers can learn how to build and sustain a maintenance program, establish appropriate KPIs, select optimum equipment, and implement work management strategies.

 The National Center for Housing Management offers this certification and teaches managers how to plan maintenance tasks and make good decisions within a multi-family complex.
 Managers are trained on how to achieve maintenance goals quickly, correctly, and at the lowest possible cost.
 The program also shows how to improve work order systems and shares the latest tools and methods available.